Log in

 • Is committed to uplifting the Filipino community.

 Individual diversity within each class is imperative to bring a variety of viewpoints and opinions.
 We actively seek participants from all counties across Hawaiʻi, representing varying professions, diverse upbringings, and diverging interests.
-Each class is anticipated to range between 6 to 10 participants.
+Each class is anticipated to range between six to 10 participants.

 Fee